abinit/abinit/doc/tutorial/tdepes.md

 <!-- THIS SECTION DOES NOT SEEM CORRECT : there is no other k point computed in section 2 ...
 Of course, the high symmetry points computed in section 2 have the same value here.
-It is a good idea to check it by running the script with the file [[tests/tutorespfn/Input/tdepes_3bis.files]].
+It is a good idea to check it by running the script with the file tdepes_3bis.files.

-{% dialog tests/tutorespfn/Input/tdepes_3bis.files %}

 -->